Pumps, weirs, and locks

 Inlet sluice

-We use the inlet sluice for two purposes.
-We open the sluice to allow fresh water to flow into city canals or agricultural areas, for example.
+We use the inlet sluice for two things.
+We open the sluice so that fresh water flows into, for example, city canals or agricultural areas.

 We open the sluice when it is very dry.
-If we open the sluice in the Gaarkeuken, for example, water from the IJsselmeer flows into the ditches and canals in our working area.
+For example, if we open the sluice in the Gaarkeuken, water from the IJsselmeer flows into the ditches and canals of our region.

 Spigot